smartflutist661/rfantasy-bingo-stats/README.md

 run `uv run clean-data --match-score 99`.
 On the other hand, to make some pretty bad matches appear, run `uv run clean-data --match-score 80`.

-### Rescanning previously-unmatched books
+#### Rescanning previously-unmatched books

-If you'd like to go over books that were previously thought to be unique with a lower match sensitivity, pass `--rescan-non-dupes` to the module.
+If you'd like to go over books that were previously thought to be unique with a lower match sensitivity, pass `--rescan-keys` to the module.
 Because this set gets smaller each time you find a match, processing over lower and lower `match-score`s seems likely to be a useful strategy, though you'll reach a point of diminishing returns where most matches are just noise (at which point, congrats, I guess it's done!).

+#### Bingo-Only Options

+`--show-plots` will display the plots as well as save them to disk after the stats draft is produced.

+By default, data from the current (Bingo) year (i.e. the year before the current; 2024 in 2025, etc.) will be processed.
+Pass a year to `--year` to process that year instead.

+#### EXPERIMENTAL: Poll-Only Options

+Processing poll data is still experimental and incomplete, but can be started with `uv run clean-data poll --poll-type <poll type>`.
+Poll type is required and may be of the form "Poll Type" or "poll_type"; see the `scripts/old_poll_data_raw` for examples of past polls.

+Pass the ID of the Reddit voting post for the poll to `--poll-post-id` to pull the raw top-level comments (votes).
+This is required if the poll you are attempting to process has not been downloaded.

+`--force-refresh` will redownload the raw vote comments. `--poll-post-id` is also required.

+By default, data from the current year (i.e. 2025 in 2025) will be processed.
+Pass a year to `--year` to process the specified poll type from that year instead.